 The last thing you want to have happen is to think you just bought a home for $400,000 but then find out there is $75,000 worth of liens on the property.

-Having your financing already lined up is a very important consideration as well because these kind of transactions tend to move very swiftly.
+Having your financing already lined up is a very important consideration as well because these kinds of transactions tend to move very swiftly.

 I have gone in plenty of foreclosed homes where the owner has taken out their anger on the home.
 I have been in homes where the entire kitchen was removed.
 Some of the other more common issues today is the copper plumbing being taken out of a home.
 I know that may sound crazy but it happens!